Date Night in London Bridge

 I offered Rob the choice of two pop-up food squares I knew of in the area: Vinegar Yard and Flat Iron Square.
 We were in the mood for hot and spicy and I knew that Flat Iron Square did awesome Mexican, Vietnamese and Japanese food so we headed that way.

-Sadly, at 7:30pm, Flat Iron Square is mostly drinks central with only a few of the pop-up food stalls still open.
-We ended up getting massive Americana burgers from EDU which were great but left us with cheese, mustard, lettuce and pickle juice all over our faces.
+Sadly, at 7:30 pm, Flat Iron Square is drink-central with only a few of the pop-up food stalls still open.
+We ended up getting massive American burgers from EDU which were great but left us with cheese, mustard, lettuce, and pickle juice all over our faces.
 Note to self: always bring your own napkins!

 For drinks – because why not carry on drinking on Tuesday afternoon in Summer – we had ciders out of a can that smelt deliciously like childhood sweets.